meta-llama/llama-stack/docs/source/distribution_dev/building_distro.md

 Note that all configurations as well as models are stored in `~/.llama`

-## Step 3.
+## Step 2.
 Run
 Now, let's start the Llama Stack Distribution Server.
-You will need the YAML configuration file which was written out at the end by the `llama stack configure` step.
+You will need the YAML configuration file which was written out at the end by the `llama stack build` step.

 ```
 llama stack run 8b-instruct